UBC-DSCI/introduction-to-datascience-python/source/viz.md

 using the `+` operator.
 Adding features to a plot using the `+` operator is known as *layering* in `altair`.
-This is a very powerful feature of `altair`; you can continue to iterate on a single plot object, adding and refining one layer at a time.
-If you stored your plot as a named object using the assignment symbol (`=`), you can add to it using the `+` operator.
+This is a very powerful feature of `altair`; you can continue to iterate on a single chart, adding and refining one layer at a time.
+If you stored your chart as a variable using the assignment symbol (`=`), you can add to it using the `+` operator.
 Below we add a vertical line created using `mark_rule` to the last plot we created, `morley_hist`, using the `+` operator.